jonasbn/til/README.md

 - [Prettify JSON on the command line](json/prettify_json_on_the_command_line.md)

 <a id="kali"></a>
-### Kali - a Linux distribution focussed on security and penetration testing
+### Kali - a Linux distribution focused on security and penetration testing

 - [Set Keyboard Layout](kali/set_keyboard_layout.md)